prometheanfire/rackspace-api-tools/README.md

 cloudfiles-tools
 ================

-Cloud files tools I've found to be useful
+Cloud files tools I've found to be useful to build